karimfadl/kops-ansible/README.md

 -In repo and launch the Vagrantfile through this command : vagrant up

 -ssh to vagrant machine through this command : "vagrant ssh"

--Export the AWS credentials whih will be used to authenticate with Amazon AWS: export AWS_ACCESS_KEY_ID="XXX" export AWS_SECRET_ACCESS_KEY="XXX"

--Back tho the Repo and Run "vagrant provision" to launch Ansible playbook.